cvs-health/testaro/README.md

 ## Payment

-All of the tests that Testaro can perform are free of cost, except those performed by the WAVE tool.
-The owner of that tool gives new registrants a free allowance of credits before it becomes necessary to pay for use of the API of the tool.
-The required environment variable for authentication and payment is described below under “Environment variables”.
+All of the tests that Testaro can perform are free of cost, except those performed by the WallyAX and WAVE tools.
+The owners of those tools issue API keys.
+A free initial allowance of usage may be granted to you with a new API key.
+Before using Testaro to perform their tests, get your API keys for [WallyAX](mailto:technology@wallyax.com) and [WAVE](https://wave.webaim.org/api/).
+Then use those API keys to define environment variables, as described below under “Environment variables”.

 ## Jobs